 Under ASC 606, the Company is required to capitalize certain costs to obtain customer contracts and costs to fulfill customer contracts.
-These costs are required to be amortized to expense on a systemic basis that is consistent with the transfer to the customer of the goods or services to which the asset relates, compared to previously being expensed as incurred.
+These costs are required to be amortized to expense on a ~~systemic~~ systematic basis that is consistent with the transfer to the customer of the goods or services to which the asset relates, compared to previously being expensed as incurred.
 As a practical expedient, the Company recognizes any incremental costs to obtain a contract as an expense when incurred if the amortization period of the asset is one year or less.
-Capitalizable costs to obtain contracts, such as commissions, and costs to fulfill customer contracts were determined to be immaterial for the three months ended March 31, 2024 and 2023.
+Capitalizable costs to obtain contracts, such as commissions, and costs to fulfill customer contracts were determined to be immaterial for the three ~~and six~~ months ended ~~March 31, 2024~~ June 30, 2024 and 2023.